-Despite brushing twice and flossing regularly, it can be difficult for you to reach some areas of your mouth with your brush or flossing thread.
+Despite brushing twice and flossing regularly, reaching some areas of your mouth with your brush or flossing thread can be difficult.
 And it is for this reason you should consider visiting your dentist regularly for dental checkups and cleaning.

-along with keeping your teeth and gums healthy, these checkups can help you catch various oral disorders much earlier, which makes their treatments easier and more effective.
+Along with keeping your teeth and gums healthy, these checkups can help you catch various oral disorders much earlier, which makes their treatments more accessible and more effective.

 Opt for a regular dental checkup every six months to keep the dental problems at bay!!